 Perhaps you’ve done a little research already, so you might know a thing or two about the seasons here in New Zealand; if not, this post is a great place to begin.
 Seasonal conditions certainly have a big role to play in deciding when to visit New Zealand, especially if you’re planning to do some hiking.
 Our seasons are markedly different, each bringing with it something unique and beautiful that adds to the landscape.
 Luckily there’s no bad time of year to visit New Zealand, you just need to be prepared for what the seasons bring, as the weather will undoubtedly have an impact on the way you experience our great outdoors.

 With that in mind, we’ve put together this handy guide to help you decide the best time of year to explore our tracks and trails.
 We’ve also included a few insider tips and trail recommendations that will give you an advantage when planning your dream trip.
 So, grab a hot drink and settle in for the definitive guide to the best time for hiking in New Zealand!

 Kiwi hiking lingo

-To set the scene and avoid any potential misunderstandings out on the trail, we wanted to start by compiling a short list of a few common Kiwi words and phrases that you’ll probably hear while you’re researching your trip, or indeed while you’re out and about hiking here in New Zealand.
+To set the scene and avoid any potential misunderstandings out on the trail, we wanted to start by compiling a short list of a few common Kiwi words and phrases that you’ll probably hear while you’re researching your trip, or indeed while you’re out and about on some of those New Zealand hikes.
 It’s by no means exhaustive, but hopefully, it should clear up a few things and avoid confusion!